 Principle 9.
 Don’t collect weapons beyond what’s useful.

-Musashi carried two Katanas (long sword) and one Wakizashi (small sword) and those were the weapons he practiced with and wielded when needed.
-He exhorted going beyond what was the most needed.
+Musashi carried two Katanas (long swords) and one Wakizashi (small sword) and those were the weapons he practiced with and wielded when needed.
+He exhorted going beyond what was most needed.
 Basically, the idea is to focus on one craft until you attain mastery in it.

 Principle 10.
 Don’t fear death.